corda/corda-docs/content/en/docs/corda-os/4.6/business-network-membership.md

 }
 ```

-### Amend a membership
+## Amend a membership

-There are several ways in which a member's information can be updated, not including network operations such as membership suspension or revocation.
-These attributes which can be amended are:
+There are attributes of a member's information that can be updated, not including network operations such as membership suspension or revocation.
+TO perform these amendments, you must be an authorised network party.

-business network identity, membership list or group, and roles.
+The attributes which can be amended are:

+* Business network identity.
+* Membership list or group.
+* Roles.

+### Update a members business identity attribute

-To update a member's business identity attribute, one of the authorised network parties needs to run the ```ModifyBusinessIdentityFlow``` which then requires all network members with
+To update a member's business identity attribute:

+1. Run the ```ModifyBusinessIdentityFlow```.
-sufficient permissions to approve the proposed change.
+2. All network members with sufficient permissions approve the proposed change.

 **ModifyBusinessIdentityFlow arguments**: